Homeowners On A Budget: 10 DIY Home Decors

 To give you ideas of possible repurposing ideas, here’s what I usually do:

-- Old vanity to storage space
+- An old vanity into storage space

 3. Switch to decorative hardware and accessories

 I can attest on how changing even a small detail can really make a big difference for your home!
 The best thing, it doesn’t cost much to do this.
 All it takes is a simple replacement of hardware or accessories.

 Some of the best opportunities to add details at home are:

 - Updating your cabinet, cupboard, or door knobs for a modern look - Check how The Harbour Breeze Home did it for their master bedroom 🙌

 - Replacing your kitchen faucet and sink